bartjanson/GraphEngine/README.md

-# Graph Engine - Open Source (This repo will be retired come the end of the first quater 2022.
+# Graph Engine - Open Source (This repo will be retired come the end of the first quarter 2022.
 Please see the IKW-GraphEngine repo)

 The Microsoft Graph Engine is a fantastic technology and although  the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works has planned used in a number of commercial applications.
 We use it heavily @ InKnowWorks and thus we continue to evolve the technology.